-5. Stay Up to Date on the Zika Virus in Mexico
+5. Stay Up to Date on Health Issues in Mexico

 Fortunately, Zika is no longer the worldwide epidemic that it was in 2015.
-Zika hasn’t disappeared completely, however.
-There were still a handful of reported cases of Zika in Mexico in 2019.
-For that reason, Zika is definitely something to be mindful of if you’re traveling to Mexico while pregnant or trying to conceive.
+Zika hasn’t disappeared completely, however, so it’s still something to be mindful of if you’re traveling to Mexico while pregnant or trying to conceive.

 Many countries are considered “at risk” for Zika if they had Zika cases in the past.
 (Ironically, that includes the United States as well as Mexico.)
 If you’re going to an area that’s at risk for Zika, the CDC encourages you to talk to your doctor if you’re planning to conceive within 3 months.
-Ultimately, it’s a personal decision if you want to take the chance.
+You can find an up to date map with Zika risk here.

 Hurricane season takes place between July and October in Mexico.
 That said, it’s also the least expensive time to travel to Mexico.
 If you choose to travel during hurricane season, I highly recommend some form of travel insurance.
 Travel insurance can protect you both during your trip and in case of change of plans due to weather.